Azure/acr/docs/AAD-OAuth.md

   - `grant_type` which is expected to be `refresh_token`.
   - `service`, which must indicate the name of your Azure container registry.
 You obtained this from the `Www-Authenticate` response header from the challenge.
   - `scope`, which is expected to be a valid [scope](https://docs.docker.com/registry/spec/auth/scope/), and can be specified more than once for multiple scope requests.
 You obtained this from the `Www-Authenticate` response header from the challenge.
-  - `refresh_token`, which must be a valid ACR refresh token, as obtained by calling `/oauth2/exchange`.
+  - `refresh_token`, which must be a valid ACR refresh token, as obtained by calling `POST /oauth2/exchange`.

 The outcome of this operation will be a response with status 200 OK and a body with the following JSON payload:
 ```json